samkennerly/suneku/README.md

 # suneku data science tools for [Python 3](https://www.python.org/)

 Suneku is a complete environment for inspecting, visualizing, and analyzing data.
-It is similar to the [data science containers](http://blog.kaggle.com/2016/02/05/how-to-get-started-with-data-science-in-containers/) used by [Kaggle](https://www.kaggle.com/), but simpler.
+It is similar to the [data science containers](http://blog.kaggle.com/2016/02/05/how-to-get-started-with-data-science-in-containers/) used by [Kaggle](https://www.kaggle.com/) for data science contests.

+Suneku is designed for manipulating datasets which are not large enough to require a [Spark cluster](http://spark.apache.org/).
-I use a modified version of suneku for small- and medium-sized data projects at [Conductor](https://www.conductor.com/).
+It is a simplified open-source version of the tech stack I use for small-data projects at [Conductor](https://www.conductor.com/).

 ## ingredients